standardebooks/manual/9-metadata.rst

 #.
 It is not uncommon for one contributor to have multiple roles; for example, an author (:value:`aut`) who also illustrated (:value:`ill`) the book.
 In these cases, additional roles are assigned using additional :value:`role` properties.

+	#.
+Multiple roles are ordered alphabetically by role.

 .. class:: no-numbering

 Example